QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 We'll offer versions of

 * pure exchange economies with fixed endowments of goods
-* economies in which goods can be produced a cost
+* economies in which goods can be produced at a cost

 ### Scalar setting